SEL-Columbia/db-backup-scripts/README.md

 **Generated files**

 It generates a backup file in the location */home/dristhi/db-backups* and the file's format would be mongodb-YYYY-MM-dd.tar.zip. e.g., mongodb-2014-03-20.tar.zip

+**For restoring the backup**

+After decompressing and extracting from the archive (follow the instructions as specified for couchDB restore), use the following command to restore the mongoDB with the *bamboo_dev* database dump,

+`mongorestore --dbpath dump_file_with_path --db bamboo_dev dump/bamboo_dev`